lingualdev/lingualdev.github.io/content/blog/checking-your-i18n-on-the-ci/index.md

 ## Introduction

-It is always a good idea to run some checks against your code base when opening up a pull-request or when merging a branch.
+It is always a good idea to run some checks against your codebase when opening up a pull-request or when merging a branch.
 We run different tests, builds and other **checks before or after a merge**.
 But how often have you ran any checks to validate if your translation files are in sync and in a valid state?

 Using continuous integration to validate **i18n specific files** is useful.
-We want to run some validations and checks in regards to **i18n**, which most probably will include some JSON, YAML files or another format, containing the locale specific translations.
+We want to run some validations and checks in regards to **i18n**, which most probably will include some JSON, YAML files or other formats, containing the locale specific translations.
 We will talk about the possible checks we might want to run and how they can fit into your existing workflow in this write-up.

 ## What we want to validate